WsCandy/zRSv2/README.md

-	delay: 5000, 				// The amount of time before the slide transitions automatically, set to 0 to turn off automatic transition. speed : 1000, 				// The speed of the animation. transition : 'slide', 			// Transition type, currently 'slide' and 'fade' are the only ones. procedural : false, 			// Procedural image loading, more info below. pager : false, 				// A selector for pagination e.g. $('.pager'). pauseOnHover : false, 		// Explains itself!
+	delay: 5000, 				// The amount of time before the slide transitions automatically, set to 0 to turn off automatic transition. speed : 1000, 				// The speed of the animation. transition : 'slide', 			// Transition type, currently 'slide', 'fade' and 'verticalSlide' are the only ones. procedural : false, 			// Procedural image loading, more info below. pager : false, 				// A selector for pagination e.g. $('.pager'). pauseOnHover : false, 		// Explains itself!